Dublin Castle administration: Other officers

 Other major officers in the Dublin Castle administration included the Chief Secretary for Ireland, the Under-Secretary, the Lord Chancellor of Ireland, the Attorney-General for Ireland (briefly replaced under the Government of Ireland Act by the Attorney-General for Southern Ireland), and the Solicitor-General for Ireland.
 All of these posts were abolished in 1922.
 The Chief Secretary's office evolved into the administrative basis for the new President of the Executive Council of the Irish Free State, effectively the prime minister, with the Under Secretary's administrative role becoming that of the new chief civil servant in the Irish Government, the Secretary to the Executive Council.

+Irish Office

+The Irish Office was established in Old Queen Street, London, after the Act of Union as a small outpost of the Chief Secretary's Office in Dublin, replacing the Lord Lieutenant's resident London secretary.
+Intended as a channel of communication between Dublin Castle and both Parliament and Whitehall, it was often bypassed and its few officials did little work until the late 19th century, when they drafted answers to the increasing stream of parliamentary questions which Irish Parliamentary Party MPs were asking the Chief Secretary.
+There was also a parliamentary draftsman for local and private bills relating to Ireland.
+When the Provisional Government took over in early 1922, the Chief Secretary's office in Dublin was closed and those of its senior officials who had been seconded from Whitehall were relocated to the Irish Office.
+The Irish Office was wound down after the collapse of the Irish Boundary Commission in 1925, and London's relations with the Irish Free State and Northern Ireland were transferred to the Dominions Office and Home Office respectively.

-Civil service
+Civil Service

-Just as the Civil Service ("His Majesty's Home Civil Service") evolved from the officials of the various government departments around Whitehall in London, so the corresponding officials in Dublin evolved into the Irish civil service.
-The Irish Office in London was the part of the British civil service which liaised with Dublin Castle, just as the Colonial Office liaised with colonial governments.
+Just as the English and British Civil Service ("His Majesty's Home Civil Service") evolved from the officials of the various government departments around Whitehall in London, so the corresponding officials in Dublin evolved into the Irish Civil Service.
 After the Partition of Ireland, most Irish civil servants transferred to either the Civil Service of the Irish Free State or the Civil Service of Northern Ireland.
 Those based in the Free State who were unsympathetic to the new regime were allowed to retire early on reduced pension.